Launching into a new market

 The situation:

-K2 University had traditionally targeted individual students looking to upskill and progress their careers.
-Its marketing relied heavily on basic aspirational marketing or mirror strategy.
+K2 University had always targeted individual students upskilling their careers, leaning on basic aspirational marketing.

-The brand's tone of voice was casual, guidelines were ill defined and a coherent visual identity had never been developed.
+Its tone of voice was casual, guidelines were ill-defined and a coherent visual identity had never been developed — and nothing in the collateral spoke directly to businesses.

 The strategy: